painvision/BeeTuxMacro/README.md

 # BeeTux Macro ☃️
-Open source Bee Swarm Simulator macro made for Linux. 🐧 Written with [ydotool](https://github.com/ReimuNotMoe/ydotool), BeeTux supports every DE or WM, Wayland and maybe X11
+Open source Bee Swarm Simulator macro made for Linux. 🐧 Written with bash and [ydotool](https://github.com/ReimuNotMoe/ydotool), BeeTux supports every DE or WM, Wayland and maybe X11

 > [!WARNING]
 > Macro is not stable.
 If you encounter bugs, open an issue, make a pull request, or contact me on [Telegram](https://t.me/NextTimeUsername).